Facts, Insights and Hypotheses on Reincarnation

 Ian Stevenson estimates that 1 out of 1,000 children spontaneously remember a past life.
 Among the thousands of cases, researched by Stevenson and others in India, Sri Lanka, Thailand, Burma, Lebanon, and Turkey, cases have been found that involve accurate memory of details that could only have been known by the consciousness associated with that other life.
 The intermission between death in the previous life and birth in new life is usually between one and four years; an intermission of more than 12 years hardly ever occurs; Karl Muller's analysis of many reincarnation cases concludes similarly.

-Some folks might wonder, if reincarnation is real, why don’t we all recall past lives more easily from childhood?
-There are very good reasons why it is probably better that we not remember our past lives: 1) too much confusion over who are one's parents, and distress for the current parents in being told by the child, "You're not my real parents"; 2) no abiding sense of "home," thus interfering with development of a stable personality; 3) painful memories of the ills that other persons have caused us in past lives, leading to grudges and resentment in this life toward those persons in their current incarnations; 4) excessive load of past trauma; 5) vocational confusion: past life memories could interfere with developing one’s “destined” path and talents in this life.
-(Conway)
+Some people might wonder, if reincarnation is real, why don’t we all recall past lives more easily from childhood?
+There are some very good reasons why it is probably better that we not remember our past lives: 1) too much confusion over who are one's parents, and distress for the current parents in being told by the child, "You're not my real parents"; 2) no abiding sense of "home," thus interfering with development of a stable personality; 3) painful memories of the ills that other persons have caused us in past lives, leading to grudges and resentment in this life toward those persons in their current incarnations; 4) excessive load of past trauma; 5) vocational confusion: past life memories could interfere with developing one’s “destined” path and talents in this life.
+For all the above reasons, we can be thankful to our Divine Source that we don't remember, or don't remember much, of our past lives.
+(T. Conway)

 "The success rate for inducing past-life recall [via the best regression techniques] varies between 70 and 90 percent."
 (TenDam, p.
 370) Note that some regression techniques (e.g., Netherton's) do not use hypnosis, but work with symbolic resonances, deep massage, exaggeration of frequently uttered postulates, etc.